 “It is obligatory (N: when cleaning oneself with a dry substance alone) to both remove the filth and to wipe three times, even when once is enough to clean it, doing this either with three pieces (lit. “stones”) or three sides of one piece.
 If three times does not remove it, it is obligatory to (N: repeat it enough) to clean it away (O: as that is the point of cleaning oneself. skips down a bit An odd number of strokes is recommended.
 One should wipe from front to back on the right side with the first piece, similarly wipe the left with the second, and wipe both sides and the anus with the third.
 Each stroke must behind at the point on the skin that is free of impurity.” (pg.
 78)

 The Qur’an tells a great (and relevant story) of how Moses related to his people that God wanted them to sacrifice a cow.
 Instead of sacrificing the cow, they made it harder for themselves by mocking Moses, and asking questions like “Hey Moses, why don’t you, ummm, go ask your God what color the cow should be?”
-We believe it provides a clear example of how present-day, mainstream discussions about Islamic Law completely miss the point of God’s Reminder.
+I believe it provides a clear example of how present-day, mainstream discussions about Islamic Law completely miss the point of God’s Reminder.
 We are to discover and follow the universal principles that will lead us to living a life of worship of the One God.
 Worship, not only within the individual rituals, but also by serving everything on our world– from humanity to the environment.
 Muhammad Asad’s note regarding the verses is particularly apt, but first, the story as told by God:

 “And Lo!
 Moses said unto his people: “Behold, God bids you to sacrifice a cow.”